zzalscv2/athena-atlas/PhysicsAnalysis/JetTagging/FlavorTagDiscriminants/README.md

        - `FLIP_SIGN`: Save all IP, flip sign of z0 and d0.
 Use
          Flip/Neg versions of other taggers (as above).

+   - `GNN`: Similar to `DL2`, but uses ONNX-based backend.

+   - `GNNTool`: ASG Interface to `GNN`.

+   - `MultifoldGNN`, `MultifoldGNNTool`: Like `GNN`, but initializes with a number of network "folds".
+The network applied to a given jet is determined by the `jetFoldHash`.

+   - `FoldDecoratorAlg`: adds a hash (`jetFoldHash`) to each jet based on some jet and event information.
+This should ensure that the applied fold is (in the `MultifoldGNN`) is random.

 ### Hbb Tagging ###